AgPipeline/computing-pipeline/.github/ISSUE_TEMPLATE/documentation_request.md

 - [ ] Documentation is broken, inaccurate, or out of date

 **What needs to be done**
-Please let us know what the question, problem, or need is
+Please let us know your question, problem, or need.
+What do you want to do, and what have you tried so far?
+What specific parts of the documentation need to be clarified or extended?

 **Result**
 What's the result of doing this documentation task